nus-cs2103-AY2425S1/ip/README.md

 3. Configure the project to use **JDK 17** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
    In the same dialog, set the **Project language level** field to the `SDK default` option.

-4. After that, locate the `src/main/java/Kita.Kita.java` file, right-click it, and choose `Run Duke.main()` (if the code editor is showing compile errors, try restarting the IDE).
+4. After that, locate the `src/main/java/kita.kita.java` file, right-click it, and choose `Run kita.main()` (if the code editor is showing compile errors, try restarting the IDE).
 If the setup is correct, you should see something like the below as the output:

    ```
-   Hello from Kita!!
+   Hello from kita!!
    ```

 ## Gradle Commands
+- **Note:** Gradle automatically saves plugins and dependencies into a global home folder cache `~/.gradle/caches`
+  - These are all automatically downloaded the first time you run/build/test

 - **<u>Run Script</u>**